Real Estate Investing | How To & Education | Target an Area

 In order to get more property management leads, you’ve most likely been trying the following:

 - Growing your referral network of real estate agents

 - Making your website look nice and pretty

 - Sending out random mailers

 - Trying to get your company to rank in Google

 There’s nothing wrong with any of these strategies.
 (Except for sending random direct mail.
 You should never do that, and we’ll get to the fix in just a minute.)

-But what is wrong is that these strategies are not tailor made for property managers itching to grow.
+But what is wrong is that these marketing strategies aren't tailor-made for property management companies.

 How to find property management leads